phoenixframework/phoenix/guides/data_modelling/cross_context_boundaries.md

 see the account confirmation email.
 ```

-After following the instructions to re-fetch dependencies and migrating the database, we can start the server with `mix phx.server` and re-visit the home page [`http://localhost:4000/`](http://localhost:4000/) and should see new registration and login links at the top of the page.
+After following the instructions to re-fetch dependencies and migrating the database, we can start the server with `mix phx.server` and re-visit the home page [`http://localhost:4000/`](http://localhost:4000/).
+There, we should see new registration and login links at the top of the page.
 On the registration page, create a new user.
-In development, an confirmation email is sent to the dev mailbox, which is accessible at [`http://localhost:4000/dev/mailbox`](http://localhost:4000/dev/mailbox).
+In development, a confirmation email is sent to the dev mailbox, which is accessible at [`http://localhost:4000/dev/mailbox`](http://localhost:4000/dev/mailbox).
 After clicking the confirmation link, you should be successfully logged in.

 One of the benefits of `mix phx.gen.auth` is that it also generates a scope file at `lib/hello/accounts/scope.ex`.
 In a nutshell, authentication tells us who a user based on their email address, but it doesn't tell us the resources the user owns or has access to.
 In order to do so, we need authorization.
-Scopes helps us tie generated resources, such as the Cart we will create, to users.
+Scopes help us tie generated resources, such as the Cart we will create, to users.
 Let's open up the file:

 ```elixir
 defmodule Hello.Accounts.Scope do